routingblog/arbitration/content/docs/cases/Viking-River-Cruises-v-Morian.md

 The court also predicted what the california courts would rule in a similar case (alolf) SCOTUS predicting [Adolph]({{< relref "/#adolph" >}})

+The Court found that the California joinder rule under PAGA preventing the division of PAGA actions into an individual and nonindividual/representative claim was preempted by the FAA. [^greenban1]

+[^greenban1]: Michael Z. Green.
+(2024).
+Expanding the Ban on Forced Arbitration to Race Claims (SSRN Scholarly Paper No. 4749423). https://papers.ssrn.com/abstract=4749423 (pp 486).